Voting Rights Scorecard

 In-person early voting plays a crucial role in reducing long lines at polling places and accommodating voters with demanding schedules.
 When early voting is available for less than a week or limited to restricted hours, it can disproportionately affect citizens juggling childcare or work responsibilities, potentially discouraging their participation.
 We believe that voting schedules must offer maximum flexibility.

-14 or More Days of Statewide Early Voting: States offer two weeks or more of early voting opportunities, facilitating greater access for voters.
+14 or More Days of Statewide Early Voting: This state offers two weeks or more of early voting opportunities, facilitating greater access for voters.

-7-13 Days of Statewide Early Voting: States provide a moderate window of early voting, ranging from one to two weeks, allowing some flexibility for voters.
+7-13 Days of Statewide Early Voting: This state provides a moderate window of early voting, ranging from one to two weeks, allowing some flexibility for voters.

-0-6 Days of Statewide Early Voting: States have limited early voting options, offering less than a week of access for voters, which may restrict participation.
+0-6 Days of Statewide Early Voting: This state has limited early voting options, offering less than a week of access for voters, which may restrict participation.

 Voter ID Laws